mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ---
 ## 6. Beyond the Minimalist Implementation

 While the implementation above is a useful explainer there are many opportunities for improvement.
+Our tests have shown significant improvement beyond the proof-of-principle implementation:

 #### Reducing the rate of irrelevant answers and omissions
-- Reject answers that fail to use deterministic quoting
+- Detect & reject answers that fail to use deterministic quoting
 - Detect if the answer fails to answer the question (imperfect, because an LLM is used to do this)
 - Replace the "unique reference string matching" with a more sophisticated method of matching a selected quote to the ground-truth database.
 - Prompt engineering to encourage "I don't know" responses